kaylumah/hosting/_site/_posts/2021-03-21-set-nuget-metadata-via-msbuild.md

 Project `src\Kaylumah.Logging.Extensions.Abstractions\Kaylumah.Logging.Extensions.Abstractions.csproj` added to the solution.
 ```

-For the purpose of this demo it is fine that we don't create any implementation.
-In the real world of course you would also populate the code.
+I chose `Kaylumah.Logging.Extensions.Abstractions` to keep inline and in style with the extension packages Microsoft provides.
+By default, the namespace of the assembly sets the unique package identifier.
+Of course, this only matters when publishing the package to a NuGet source like `https://nuget.org`.
+That is not this article's scope, as publishing the default template with only the empty `Class1.cs` file would not benefit anyone by sharing it.

-## Package Metadata
+## Why do we even need metadata in our packages?

-I said that we were going to enrich the package with MSBuild data.
-Before we do that I want to show you what you get before we changed anything for the defaults.
+Before showing you how I set metadata, I like to show you what happens without specifying any metadata.
+You can run the command [`dotnet pack`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-pack#description) for a single project or an entire solution.
+If you do it for the solution, only projects that are `<IsPackable>true</IsPackable>` generate a package.
+The class library we created uses the `Microsoft.NET.Sdk` and is packable by default.

 ```shell
 $ dotnet pack